-All candidates must pass the Illinois Test of Basic Skills and their specific content exam to advance past their first semester of enrollment.
-Candidates in all programs leading to Illinois certification are also required to pass an Illinois State Criminal Background Check.
-Policies and procedures for receiving Illinois certification must be met.
+All candidates must pass the Test of Academic Proficiency (TAP) and their specific content exam to advance past their first semester of enrollment.
+Candidates in all programs leading to Illinois licensure are also required to pass an Illinois State Criminal Background Check.
+Policies and procedures for receiving Illinois license must be met.

 Master's students in Secondary Education are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 (See SOE Policy: Academic Standing - Continuous Enrollment)